dearcpp/amino.ts/README.md

 Unofficial client for working with rest-api aminoapps.

 ## How to Use
-The client is written in typescript.
+The client is written in **typescript**.
 If you want to use it, then you will need to install the dependencies and compile the code.
 You will also need a device identifier, look for it on the Internet, or take your own.
+If you want to get your device identifier, you need to view the traffic of the client application and capture the request to a specific endpoint: https://service.narvii.com/api/v1/g/s/device.

 We have our own [documentation](https://beryll1um.github.io/amino.ts/) with which you can quickly figure out what's what!